 Themed Book Group

 A book group with a difference.
 A theme is decided by group members and novels chosen from a shortlist.
-Examples are: country specific (eg South American, Irish etc), or genre (historical, detective etc) or prize winners (eg books shortlisted for the Booker Prize in 2017)
+Examples are: country specific (eg South American, Irish etc), or genre (historical, detective etc) or prize winners (eg books shortlisted for the Booker Prize in 2017).
+Such is the popularity of this group that a second group has been formed.

 The group will look at ways of researching family history, sharing information and ideas.
 We will also explore problems encountered in research to find ways around the “brick walls” of family reconstruction.